xlucas/ssl-inspector/README.md

 ssl-inspector
 =============

-A convenient tool for SSL cipher suites support scanning.
+A convenient tool written in Ruby for SSL cipher suites support scanning.

+## Disclaimer

+**I will not be taken responsible for the damage that could be done using this tool.
+It is shared as a tool for internal security auditing.**

+##Synopsis
 <pre>
 Usage: ssl-inspector.rb [options]
     -a, --authentication ALGORITHM   Specify an authentication algorithm